 There are varied approaches to making the right kind of professional YouTube intros, but the most important thing for you is keeping the purpose of the intro in mind.
 Proactive measures for creating engaging and attractive video intros, with a simple video editor, will pay off in the long run and offer better returns on investment.

 Some tips to help you in making the most professional YouTube intros are as follows:

 1. Create an Intro that Is Exclusively Yours

-Remember, your YouTube video introduction is your chance of capturing the viewers and transforming them into loyal subscribers and fans.
+Remember, your YouTube video introduction is your chance to capture the viewers and transform them into loyal subscribers and fans.
 That’s the reason why you must ensure making a distinguishing and exclusive intro.